nonoroazoro/vscode-syncing/README.md

     * Automatically `install, update` and `remove` extensions.
     * You can leave the `GitHub Personal Access Token` blank to download from `a public Gist`.

-And, of cause there will be a progress indicator during the synchronization :).
+And, of cause you'll have a progress indicator during the synchronization :).

 ## Commands